hardikparwana/Safe-Learning-DASC/README.md

 # 1D Autonomous Car
+Following figures show how parameters change with each step of proposed GD

 | a = 2.5, b=4.5 | a = 1.0, b = 3.0 | a = 3.0, b = 1.0 |
 | --------------| -------------------| -----------------|